White-tailed deer: Hunting

 White-tailed deer have long been hunted as game, for pure sport and for their commodities, and is probably the most hunted native big game species in the Americas.
 In Mesoamerica, white-tailed deer (Odocoileus virginianus) were hunted from very early times.
 Rites and rituals in preparation for deer hunting and celebration for an auspicious hunt are still practiced in the area today.
 Ancient hunters ask their gods for permission to hunt, and some deer rites take place in caves.

 Venison, or deer meat, is a nutritious form of lean animal protein.
 In some areas where their populations are very high, white-tailed deer are considered a pest, and hunting is used as a method to control them.

 In 1884, one of the first hunts of white-tailed deer in Europe was conducted in Opočno and Dobříš (Brdy Mountains area), in what is now the Czech Republic.
 In the same era, white-tailed deer were hunted to near extinction in North America, but numbers have since rebounded to approximate pre-colonization levels.
 In the United States, whitetail hunting is far more popular in some states than others.
 The top five states for whitetail hunter concentrations are all in the Northeast and Midwest (Pennsylvania, Rhode Island, New York, Wisconsin, and Ohio).
 The Northeast in particular has twice the hunter density of the Midwest and Southeast and ten times that of the West.

-Since whitetail deer is very adaptable, inhabiting diverse regions ranging from tropical rain forests to high-altitude mountain chains of the Andes Mountains at more than 13,000 feet, different hunting methods as well as types of guns and ammo may be used.
-Most common cartridges used include the .243 Winchester, .308 Winchester, .25-06 Remington, .270 Winchester, 7mm Remington Magnum, .30-06 Springfield, .300 Winchester Magnum and 12 gauge shotshells.
+Since whitetail deer are very adaptable, inhabiting diverse regions ranging from tropical rain forests to high-altitude mountain chains of the Andes Mountains at more than 13,000 feet, different hunting methods as well as types of guns and ammo may be used.
+Most common cartridges used include the .243 Winchester, .308 Winchester, .25-06 Remington, 6.5mm Creedmoor, .270 Winchester, 7mm Remington Magnum, .30-06 Springfield, .30-30 Winchester (.30 WCF), .300 Winchester Magnum and 12 gauge shotshells.
 Due to the whitetail deer's frame and weight, cup and core bullets are the most recommended for taking clean, ethical shots.

-Sport hunting for whitetail deer is a way of conservation of natural habitats as well as a population management.
+Hunting is a tool that can be used for controlling the whitetail deer population in areas that may not have a strong predator presence and where local ecosystems may be negatively effected by overgrazing.